 - Administrative Letter 20 Change in English Learner Identification and Exit Criteria

 - Administrative Letter 23 Clarification on Requirement to Ensure Parents’ Meaningful Access to IEP Information

 States must have policies, procedures and effective implementation of practices that are aligned with and support the implementation of ESEA Title III.

 - Maine Statute: Bilingual Education.
-Title 20-A: Education The language of instruction in elementary and secondary schools shall meet these requirements
+Title 20-A: Education

 - Maine Statute: Non-Discrimination.
 Title VI: Administrative Procedures and Services